 Camerata students love orchestral music and want more of it in their lives!
 They challenge each other to achieve greater collective success, share their musical talents with the community, and develop close friendships.

-GTCYS’ long-time conductor Barbara Flooding uses a high energy, student-focused approach to help musicians nourish their passion for orchestral music by learning an exciting and challenging mix of musical styles.
+After leading Sinfonia West for the last four years, Kent Musser will step up as the new conductor of Camerata this fall.
 A close-knit group, Camerata embodies teamwork, encouragement, and commitment that build students’ musical success and confidence.
 With five annual concerts, including two at Orchestra Hall, Camerata students share stimulating performances in the community.
 String players in Camerata have an average of 5 to 7 years of experience and winds/brass/percussion students have been playing their instruments for 3 to 7 years.
 Special artistic projects, sectionals, retreats, social activities, and extra opportunities provide a well-rounded and transformative experience which develops students’ musical, leadership, and lifelong skills.

 Camerata rehearses on Tuesdays (September through early May) from 7:00 – 8:45pm at Wooddale Church, 5532 Wooddale Avenue, Edina.